Welcome to today's edition of the Rush 24-7 podcast.

 So there is no growth in the mind.

-There's no expansion, there's no curiosity.
+There's no curiosity.

-There is just a smug arrogant know it all attitude when they don't know much.
+There is just a smug, arrogant, know-it-all attitude when they don't know much.

-I constantly overestimate the knowledge and yes, the root intelligence of other people in the media.
+And I constantly overestimate the knowledge and yes, the root intelligence of other people in the media.

 They don't have a sense of humor on the left.

-I mean, that not on their issue.
+I mean, not on their issue.

-No, but on very little else.
+On very little else.

 We've even got a sports writer today.